abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

-When we do the chanting on the four divine abodes, the *Brahmavihāras*---*mettā*, *karuna*, *mudita*, *upekkha;*loving-kindness, compassion, gladness, equanimity*---*going through each one, it's important to notice the development of equanimity around reflections on *kamma,*actions of cause and effect.
-"I am the owner of my kamma, heir to my kamma, born of my kamma, related to my kamma, abide supported by my kamma*.* Whatever kamma I shall do, for good or for ill, of that I will be the heir."
+When we do the chanting on the four divine abodes, the *Brahmavihāras*---*mettā*, *karuna*, *mudita*, *upekkha;* loving-kindness, compassion, gladness, equanimity---going through each one, it's important to notice the development of equanimity around reflections on *kamma,* actions of cause and effect.
+"I am the owner of my kamma, heir to my kamma, born of my kamma, related to my kamma, abide supported by my kamma.
+Whatever kamma I shall do, for good or for ill, of that I will be the heir."
 The other Brahmavihāras---mettā, karuṇā and muditā---have an emotional tone, a quality of wishing well to ourselves and others, of wishing to be free